millicast/millicast-sdk/packages/millicast-viewer-demo/README.md

 3. Select the **publishing** tab and copy your `stream name`.

-4. Create a `.env` file in the `millicast-viewer-demo` folder and add the following data to the file:
+4. Open the Millicast SDK in a code editor, create a `.env` file in the `millicast-viewer-demo` folder, and add the following data to the file:

 ```sh
 MILLICAST_STREAM_NAME=yourStreamName